CTS Announces Third Quarter 2018 Results

-CTS (NYSE: CTS) is a leading designer and manufacturer of products that Sense, Connect and Move.
-CTS manufactures sensors, actuators and electronic components in North America, Europe and Asia, and supplies these products to OEMs in the aerospace, communications, defense, industrial, information technology, medical and transportation markets.
+CTS (NYSE: CTS) is a leading designer and manufacturer of products that Sense, Connect, and Move.
+The company manufactures sensors, actuators, and electronic components in North America, Europe, and Asia, and provides engineered products to customers in the aerospace/defense, industrial, medical, telecommunications/IT, and transportation markets.

 Vice President and Chief Financial Officer

 Adjusted earnings per share is a non-GAAP financial measure.
 The most directly comparable GAAP financial measure is diluted earnings per share.